Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 With the release of the 2024 edition of the Player's Handbook, all Cold Weapons gained new mechanics known as [Weapon Mastery](index.md#mastery-properties), allowing them to produce additional effects upon hitting a target.
 This mechanic reflects the wielder's mastery and skill in wielding such weapons.
 However, as noted earlier, the power of firearms comes from the weapon itself, not the strength or skill of the user.
 A user can be as strong as they wish, but they are ultimately limited by the weapon's inherent capabilities.

 To balance this, those who choose to wield firearms can now access a new mechanic called "Augmentations."
 These allow users to modify their weapons with various attachments, enabling them to personalise and enhance their firearms according to their preferences.

+### Mechanics

+As the name suggest, firearms augmentations are only eligible to firearms that met the prerequisites.
+To make an augmentation to a firearms you few things:

+1. **Proficiency:** You need to be Proficient at a Firearms you want to Augment, you also need to have and proficient with Tinker Tools.
+2. **Time:** Augmenting a firearm takes time and can be usually be done as part of a Long Rest or you dedicate your time to augment said firearm during a Short Rest.
+3. **Silvers:** Adding a new augmentation to a firearm costs silvers, this cost represents the materials you need to acquire to make said augmentations to that one specific firearms types, once you make that augmentation, you always has it on you and don't need to expend additional silver to make a new one

 #### Scope